 5:30–5:45 p.m., Room 4.13.Flur, Fine Arts

-A somatic journey with stones in our hands, exploring the connection between water and stone.
-If we are lucky, we will also experience a glimpse of their temporalities.
+A somatic journey with stones in hand, an exploration of the connection between water and stone.
+If we're lucky, we'll also learn a touch about their temporalities.

 6:00–6:30 p.m., Room 1.09.060 (Auditorium), Department of Music